Go Tri Improve Your Front Crawl Sessions

 Only Sand Cruisers are available from Wirral Water Sports Centre.

-All types of chairs (Sand Cruisers, Hippocampe and Extreme X8 All Terrain) are available from The Floral Pavilion.
+All types of chairs are available from The Floral Pavilion.

 All chairs that are available to hire are equipped with support straps, cushions and harnesses.
 Any additional support or accessories required to use the chairs will need to be brought by the user.